 Partitions allow you to section off a portion of your existing hard drive to use for storage, installation space and more.
 Partitions can be a beneficial part of any operating system when used right and created properly.
-Creating partitions on Windows 7 is straightforward process.
+Creating partitions on Windows 7 is a straightforward process.

 You can create multiple partitions in Windows 7 for any reason, and the process is relatively straightforward and simple.
 Our guide will show you how to create a partition from your hard drive.
 From there, you can use it any way you see fit.

 How to create a Windows 7 partition

 Next, click on “Control Panel.”
 If you do not have the Control Panel link active on your Start Menu, simply follow the steps you normally use to open it on your computer.

 Now, click on “System and Security” to continue.